Ruben304/HousingDemographics/README.md

 - `feature-relation-analysis/clusters.py` illustrates a dendogram to see similar counties and identify any outliers

 #### Binary Classification
+- `binary/plots/binary-results-plotting.ipynb` visualizes the results of our binary classification model
+- `binary/binary-autogluon.ipynb` creation of the binary classificaiton using autogluon
+- `binary/binary-sklearn.ipynb` creation of the binary classificaiton using sklearn

 #### Regression Models
+- ``

 ### Activate vierual enviornment
 - Run this in the root directory `./venv/Scripts/activate`

 ### Libraries used
 - pandas